Noemidiaz/programming_for_data_analytics/README.md

 ### assignments folder:

-In this folder there are
+In this folder there are the following Jupyter Notebook for each task:

 - **assignment2-weather**: